uvoteam/libdoc/README.md

 libdoc is the thread-safe library to extract text from microsoft doc files.
-1;2802;0cIt is based on catdoc sources, but it is does not use any external files like codeset, configs, replacements and so on.
+It is based on catdoc sources, but it is does not use any external files like codeset, configs, replacements and so on.
 You don`t need to install catdoc to use this library.

 Usage is simple: